8000 Batten Arts and Letters Building

 The course explores the history of Hampton Roads through student use of research materials.

 HIST 570.
-Democracy and Development in Modern Latin America.
+Struggle for Democracy and Development in Latin America.
 3 Credits.

 This course analyzes, from a historical perspective, two core problems in Latin America's modern (since c.
 1880) history: political authoritarianism and economic underdevelopment.
 The temporal and spatial dimensions of change are highlighted in discussions of patron-client political systems, military autonomy and impunity, social movements and revolution, export-oriented economic growth, industrialization, and the roles of national, ethnic and gender identities.